tthmok/599.90/project.md

 * How realistic is the timeline?

 ***Sketches***
 Each person in your team should create at least 5 sketches of potential interactions in your application.
 Thus there should be at least 15 sketches in your report.
-Sketches should be labelled when necessary to help explain.
+You will be graded on clarity of your sketches as individuals.
+You don't have to be an artist just try to make things clear and understandable.
+Use labelling and additional notes liberally on sketches to help explain.

 ***Presentation***
 You will develop and give a five-minute presentation (PPT) based on your proposal.

 ***Deliverable***
 This component should be submitted as a PDF report via your Slack project channel.
 Sketches should be included in the document (or via self-contained zip file if using some external tool).
 Summaries of team meetings should also be included as an appendix.

-Attention: **P1:Proposal Tenatively Due Tuesday Feb 11, 10pm**

 ## Part 2: Progress Report and Critique